 Because my parents also believed I was a rebel, I spent a majority of my teenage years grounded, so I dedicated my free time to the internet.
 These were the days of dial-up, but lucky me, I had more free time than I knew what to do with!
 So I researched.
 I learned the difference between the Google and Yahoo! search engines (an index and a directory, respectively), and I used them each to their full advantage.
 Then, I’d basically write a report on the topic I had researched and publish it on my Dead Journal.
 I loved it.

 Eventually, I wasn’t satisfied with this hobby unless I could better the presentation of my content.
 Again with the search engines, I learned how to write the tags for embedding pictures and formatting fonts.
 Somehow, I even got into the actual code for my entire Dead Journal and learned how to change the background, add borders and colors, and even create custom sections.
-This is how I learned HTML.
+This is how I learned HTML and basic in-line CSS.

 The same happened when I switched to MySpace, and again when I switched to Blogger.
 When I switched to Facebook and learned they don’t allow that kind of customization, I was incensed and swore I’d never use Facebook (oh, how times have changed!).